Skip to main content

 • Internal enterprise systems

-Integrations are configured per tenant and secured via:
+Integrations are configured per tenant and governed through:

 • API authentication